apie-lib/composite-value-objects/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/apie-lib/composite-value-objects/badges/quality-score.png?b=main)](https://scrutinizer-ci.com/g/apie-lib/composite-value-objects/?branch=main)
 [![Build Status](https://scrutinizer-ci.com/g/apie-lib/composite-value-objects/badges/build.png?b=main)](https://scrutinizer-ci.com/g/apie-lib/composite-value-objects/build-status/main)

-This package is part of the [https://github.com/apie-lib](Apie) library.
+This package is part of the [Apie](https://github.com/apie-lib) library.
 The code is maintained in a monorepo, so PR's need to be sent to the [monorepo](https://github.com/apie-lib/apie-lib-monorepo/pulls)

-## What does this package do?
-Traits to build Apie-compatible value objects that are basically a composite of primitives/other value objects

 ## Documentation
 This package contains everything to make composite value objects.
 What do I mean with that?
 They are basically